ajoh504/referenceguides/python.md

 # Output: Variable not defined
 ```
-Use the except statement multiple times if desired.
-Point the except statement to specific error messages.
+Use the `except` statement multiple times if desired.

 ```py
 var = 'text'